sonic-net/SONiC/doc/platform_json_enhancement.md

 For each component's attribute, the defined `capabilities` fields are as follows:

 - "controllable" : A boolean, 'true' if the given attribute can be controlled from the NOS, 'false' otherwise.

-**Note:** If 'controllable' field is not specified, the default value is assumed to be 'true'.
+Defaults to 'true'.
 - Attribute specific fields:
     - status led - "color" - A list of the supported colors.
     - speed